ichigokur/myAdlist/README.md

 experiment on ad blocking lists

 > these filters are used in my home pi-hole setup, feel free to use or update this filterlist

+##
+If somebody wants to share guide for writing blocklist for pi-hole i will appreciate

+(づ｡◕‿‿◕)づ